Social media sharing is a big thing nowadays.

 How long do you think you will be able to bear it?
 Not for long, right?

-Our need to connect with fellow humans is as deep as food, clothing, shelter, recreation, and sex.
-In fact, you can sometimes stay fine without food, but if there’s no one around with whom you can talk and share your feelings, life gets unbearable.
+To be able to connect with fellow human beings is a desire as deep as food, clothing, shelter, recreation, and sex.
+In fact, you can sometimes stay fine without food, but if there’s no one around to talk to and share your feelings, life gets unbearable.

-It doesn’t matter what fancy names we give them—penitentiaries, correction facilities, or rehabilitation centers; the concept is the same: snatch away people’s freedom.
-And that’s why isolation is stressful and takes a toll on the mind.
+It doesn’t matter what fancy names we give them—penitentiaries, correction facilities, or rehabilitation centers; prisons work on the concept of keeping people isolated.

 Now, let me take you to the countryside for a moment.